PSSRA/pssra.github.io/content/join/bylaws.md

 ### SUBSECTION ONE: ELECTED OFFICERS

-This subection applies to leadership roles filled by an election by Chapter full members and local comrades.
+This subsection applies to leadership roles filled by an election by Chapter full members and local comrades.

 Any member in a leadership position elected by the membership of the Chapter may be removed from their position for misconduct or loss of eligibility.
 This may be initiated by: